go-pg/docs/docs/rest-api.md

     user := in.User
     if user == nil {
-        // Return an error and let treemux's ErrorHandler do the rest. return errors.New(`JSON field "user" is required`)
+        // Return an error and let treemux's middleware do the rest. return errors.New(`JSON field "user" is required`)
     }